 By considering all the above factors, revenue managers will be able to make more conscious decisions by looking at the big picture, thus providing arguments and facts to bring the negotiation process to another level.

-When working with traditional tour operators with static rates, revenue managers close out their allotments or availability to sell to optimise rate and inventory over dates of compression.
-These decisions are based on the forecasted demand: it is part of the revenue optimisation process but tour operators obviously complain about the lack of availability to sell.
-The result is that the relationship with these partners can become easily jeopardised.
+When working with traditional tour operators with static rates, revenue managers close out their allotments or availability to sell to optimize rate and inventory over dates of compression.
+These decisions are based on the forecasted demand: it is part of the revenue optimization process but tour operators obviously complain about the lack of availability to sell.
+The result is that the relationship with these partners can become easily jeopardized.
 This topic is also a trigger point between revenue managers and the sales team who see opportunities and risks from different angles.

 To simplify the process and avoid making decisions based on the forecasted occupancy and rate only, the same factors that were listed in point one should apply, but with some additional factors due to the leisure nature of the segment:

-- Average length of stay: closing out one date, will impact the stays on the dates before and after, with consequent reduction of total rooms revenue generated.
+- The average length of stay: closing out one date, will impact the stays on the dates before and after, with a consequent reduction of total room revenue generated.

 - Arrival: could you shift the demand to historically less compressed days of the week?

-- Room type: are you offering a wide range of room types to TOs and optimising/closing out inventory at the room type level rather than property level only?
+- Room type: are you offering a wide range of room types to TOs and optimizing/closing out inventory at the room type level rather than property level only?

 - Lead time: can you capture demand with a longer lead time, by leveraging early bookings or advance promo rates?

-Leveraging all possibilities in demand shift or inventory optimisation, will result in a business mix more evenly distributed and reduction of close outs.
+Leveraging all possibilities in demand shift or inventory optimization will result in a business mix more evenly distributed and a reduction of closeouts.

 3. Parity Rate Yes or No or When?

-- Promotions: based on demand and length of stay, a smart way to optimise third party bookings without sacrificing the direct channel could be disparity in the most requested average length of stay and parity through promotions on the longer length of stays.
+- Promotions: based on demand and length of stay, a smart way to optimize third-party bookings without sacrificing the direct channel could be a disparity in the most requested average length of stay and parity through promotions on the longer length of stays.
 This would allow to drive demand for longer stays and create a win-win situation.

 4. Overbooking, When Is It the Right Time to Start Worrying?

-You can setup rules to calculate overbooking or trust in your RMS forecast oversell limits to close the day with a perfect sold out property.
+You can set up rules to calculate overbooking or trust in your RMS forecast oversells limits to close the day with a perfect sold-out property.
 However, it always comes a day (or days) where the negative inventory does not show any signs of decreasing.
-Time approaches and Revenue managers start getting a bit uncomfortable about overbooking and not even the forecasting algorithm – that may have changed in the worst case scenario – is encouraging.
+Time approaches and Revenue managers start getting a bit uncomfortable about overbooking and not even the forecasting algorithm – that may have changed in the worst-case scenario – is encouraging.
 When overbooking is tough like this, when is it time to seriously consider guest relocations?
 Facts to consider before panicking:

-- Business mix: each segment has a different natural cancellation and no show ratio, factor this in your assumptions
+- Business mix: each segment has a different natural cancellation and no show ratio, factor this into your assumptions

 - Rate mix: how many prepaid rates vs flexible cancellation rates